David Beckham: 2007: First season in MLS

-Beckham missed the next four LA Galaxy matches – three in the North American SuperLiga and an MLS game away at Toronto FC though he still made the trip with his teammates, sitting on the bench in street clothes.
+Beckham missed the next four LA Galaxy matches – three in the North American SuperLiga and an MLS game away at Toronto FC – though he still made the trip with his teammates, sitting on the bench in street clothes.
 It was in Toronto on 5 August that the team got its first taste of what life would be like on the road with Beckham on the roster.
-Due to security concerns, it was the first time the team flew on a charter for a road match, rather than flying commercial (MLS normally forbids charter flights for away matches, claiming they provide competitive advantage, but in this case they made an exception due to the frenzy created around Beckham and resulting security issues).
-Also, instead of the usual MLS-mandated modest hotels, LA Galaxy stayed at the five-star Le Méridien King Edward in downtown Toronto (an expense paid for by the local Toronto promoter), while the glitz and glamour continued with the velvet rope, red carpet party at the Ultra Supper Club with Beckham as the centerpiece guest.
+Due to security concerns, it was the first time the team flew on a charter for a road match, rather than flying commercial; MLS normally forbids charter flights for away matches, claiming they provide competitive advantage, but in this case they made an exception due to the frenzy created around Beckham and resulting security issues.
+Instead of the usual MLS-mandated modest hotels, LA Galaxy stayed at the five-star Le Méridien King Edward in downtown Toronto (an expense paid for by the local Toronto promoter), while the glitz and glamour continued with the velvet rope, red carpet party at the Ultra Supper Club with Beckham as the centerpiece guest.

-Two weeks after his 12-minute appearance against Chelsea, Beckham made his league debut as a substitute on 9 August away versus D.C.
+Two weeks after his twelve-minute appearance against Chelsea, Beckham made his league debut as a substitute on 9 August away versus D.C.
 United in front of the sellout crowd of 46,686 (nearly three times the average D.C.
 United home crowd) at the RFK Stadium, coming on for Quavas Kirk in the 71st minute.
 Coming into the nationally televised match on ESPN, played under a heavy downpour with his team down a man and down a goal, Beckham left a mark during the remaining 20-plus minutes.
 He hit a long free kick that Carlos Pavón failed to finish on for the equaliser, and then in the final minutes Beckham served a weighted through ball into Landon Donovan's path that United's keeper Troy Perkins managed to break up in the last moment – the Galaxy lost 1–0.
 The next match on the road trip was at New England Revolution and Beckham decided to sit it out, fearing further aggravating his ankle injury on the Gillette Stadium's artificial surface.

 Beckham returned to the pitch the following week, again facing D.C.
 United, in the SuperLiga semi-final on 15 August.
-During this game he had many firsts with the Galaxy; his first start, first yellow card and first game as team captain.
-He also scored his first goal for the team, from a free kick, and also made his first assist, for Landon Donovan in the second half.
+During this game, he had many firsts with the Galaxy; his first start, first yellow card and first game as team captain.
+He scored his first goal for the team, from a free kick, and also made his first assist, for Landon Donovan in the second half.
 These goals gave the team a 2–0 victory, and a place in the North American SuperLiga final versus Pachuca on 29 August.